jaythad13/Mathematikezettelkasten/Complex Analysis --- math-135/notes/Infinite products.md

 Essentially, the sum in the exponent is bounded by the sum of all $M_{n}$ uniformly.

-Since the partial products are all holomorphic, the product is holomorphic since [[Complex Analysis --- math-135/notes/Cauchy integral formula#_proposition _ uniform convergence preserves holomorphicity|uniform convergence preserves holomorphicity]].
+Since the partial products are all holomorphic, the product is holomorphic since [[Complex analysis --- math-135/notes/Cauchy integral formula#_proposition _ uniform convergence preserves holomorphicity|uniform convergence preserves holomorphicity]].